 Soldiers’ Effects to John Coote – father.

-James is also remembered on the war memorial at St. Nicholas Church, Ipswich and St. Pancras Catholic Church Ipswich
+James is also remembered on the war memorial at St. Nicholas Church, Ipswich and at St. Pancras Catholic Church, Ipswich

 4th Battalion Throughout the 19th the heavy shelling continued.
 Early on the 20th the battalion returned to Shell valley, in preparation for the attack on High Wood.